MattDodsonEnglish/docs/readme.md

 To create the Authors page:

-- Create a new page and call it **Authors** for example
+1. Create a new page and give it a title, for example "Authors."
-- From `Page settings`, choose the `Authors` template from the `Template` dropdown
+2. From **Page settings**, select the **Authors** template.
-- Publish the page
+3. Publish the page
-- To add the page to the navigation, please check the [Navigation](#navigation) section above
+4. To add the page to the navigation, please check the [Navigation](#navigation) section above

 ![Ghost Authors Page](https://d33wubrfki0l68.cloudfront.net/a7bf2c78299358d7baf81cd1954dfa361dce1449/a9e44/images/docs/ghost/shared/authors-page.png)

 #### Note

 If you are self-hosting your website, you may need to do a server restart.
-This will help show up the **Template** dropdown **Authors** option.
+This should get the **Authors** option to show up in the **Template** dropdown.

 ---